Otha Wearin

-Otha Donner Wearin (January 10, 1903 – April 3, 1990) was a writer and politician.
-Elected as the youngest member of Franklin D. Roosevelt's first "New Deal" Congress, his political career stalled in 1938 when he gave up his seat at Roosevelt's urging to run for a U.S. Senate seat held by another Democrat, Guy M. Gillette, but primary voters rallied behind Gillette.
+Otha Donner Wearin (January 10, 1903 – April 3, 1990) was an American writer and politician.
+Elected as the youngest member of President Franklin D. Roosevelt's first "New Deal" Congress, his political career stalled in 1938 when he gave up his seat in the United States House of Representatives at Roosevelt's urging to run for a U.S. Senate seat held by another Democrat, Guy Gillette, but primary voters rallied behind Gillette.
 He became a prolific writer, which led to his election to the Cowboy Hall of Fame.

 Personal background

-Wearin was born on a farm near Hastings, Iowa in Mills County and graduated from Grinnell College in Grinnell, Iowa.
+Wearin was born on a farm near Hastings, Iowa, in Mills County, and graduated from Grinnell College in Grinnell, Iowa.
 While returning to Mills County to farm, the reputation he developed as a writer helped to jump-start his political career.
 He travelled to Europe to inspect their farming methods, which he described in articles printed in rural Iowa newspapers and published in his first book, "An Iowa Farmer Abroad."
 By age 25, a newspaper reported that he had already "gained prominence as a farm bureau speaker and writer in the past few years."
 Later that year he was elected to the Iowa House of Representatives as a Democrat, even though his home county was a traditional Republican stronghold and the influence of native-son presidential candidate Herbert Hoover at the top of the Republican ticket led to Republican gains throughout Iowa.
 He served two terms in the Iowa House, winning re-election in 1930.